Most “aloe vera gels” marketed for the face aren’t actually designed for facial skin.

 High Aloe Concentration

-The first ingredient should be Aloe Barbadensis Leaf Juice or Aloe Vera Gel, not water or aloe “extract.”
-Higher aloe content means better soothing, hydration, and skin-repair support.
+The first ingredient should be Aloe Barbadensis Leaf Juice, not water.
+Higher aloe content means better soothing and hydration.

 Organic or Low-Processing Aloe